-The lengths of time required for the statistics to be published are as follows: Preliminary statistics no later than 40 days, Monthly statistics 9 weeks, Monthly publication 13 weeks, Pocket statistics 5 months, Annual publication 11-12 months, Transit transports 30 days, International trade transports 60 days, International trade in goods by enterprise size about 3 months and International trade by the type of the enterprise about 6 months after the period of reference.
+The lengths of time required for the statistics to be published are as follows: Preliminary statistics no later than 40 days, Monthly statistics 9 weeks, Monthly publication 13 weeks, Pocket statistics 5 months, Annual publication 11-12 months, Transit transports 30 days, International trade transports 60 days, International trade in goods by enterprise size about 3 months and International trade by the type of the enterprise about 8 months after the period of reference.

-The preliminary statistics, monthly statistics, other statistical publications on various topics as well as the pocket statistics are available for free on the Finnish Customs website http://tulli.fi/ under the heading 'Statistics', or can be ordered free of charge via the e-mail address statistics@tulli.fi.
-The only publications still published in paper form are the pocket statistics which can be ordered from Statistics service and the monthly surveys which can be ordered from Grano.
+The preliminary statistics, monthly statistics, other statistical publications on various topics as well as the pocket statistics are available for free on the Finnish Customs website tulli.fi/en/ under the heading 'Statistics'.
+The preliminary statistics and monthly statistics can be ordered free of charge to e-mail at tulli.fi/.
+Publications published in paper form are the pocket statistics which can be ordered from Statistics service and the monthly surveys which can be ordered from PunaMusta.
 The last-mentioned publication is subject to charges.

-All statistical data on Finnish international trade in goods are available on the International Trade Statistics System (ULJAS) managed by Finnish Customs.
-The service is free of charge and available online at http://uljas.tulli.fi.
-The database is updated on a monthly basis according to the timetable for the monthly statistics.
+All statistical data on Finnish international trade in goods are available in the Customs' statistical database for international trade data (ULJAS).
+The service is free of charge and available online at uljas.tulli.fi.
+The database is updated on a monthly basis according to the timetable for the monthly statistics and the preliminary statistics are updated at the time of publication.
 The service is available in Finnish, Swedish and English.

 Statistics Service answers questions related to the international trade statistics and assists with the use of Uljas-database.
 The e-mail address of Statistics Service is statistics@tulli.fi.
-Telephone service is available at +358 295 52335 on weekdays between 9 a.m. and 3 p.m.
-Statistics service can also be contacted via the Customs website web form.
+Telephone service is available at +358 295 52335 on weekdays between 9 a.m. and 2.30 p.m.
 Guidance is provided free of charge.
 Statistics ordered from Statistics Service are charged according to valid price list.